There are 4 options on how to handle your negative reviews:

 We don't remove companies from our platform.

-Ask Your Employees to Leave More of Them.
+Ask your Employees to leave more reviews.
 We encourage you to ask your employees to leave honest reviews on Glassdoor.
-Here's a link that explains how to sign up for a Free Employer Account, how to use it to manage reviews on Glassdoor, and where to download a link to a free email template to send to your employees to solicit reviews.
+Our How it works article explains how to sign up for a Free Employer Account, how to use it to manage reviews on Glassdoor, and where to download a link to a free email template to send to your employees to solicit reviews.
 If employees are generally satisfied with the work experience with their employer, this will likely result in more positive reviews on the profile.
 And we know that job seekers tend to read a number of reviews and discount the outliers on either end of the spectrum.
-But please remember, we do not allow employers to incentivize or coerce employees to leave positive reviews.
+But remember, we do not allow employers to incentivize or coerce employees to leave positive reviews.
 And each individual is allowed one review, per employer, per year, per review type.
 When we have evidence of reviews posted in violation of these policies, we remove them - and if the practice persists, we may even warn our users about this behavior by posting a notice on your profile.

-Legal Action.
+Take legal action.
 If you aren’t satisfied with these options, or don’t see the results you hoped for, you may decide legal action is the only way to resolve your issue.
-But before you take legal action, please consider the following:
+But before you take legal action, consider the following:

 The law protects Glassdoor from responsibility for the content submitted by our users.